 Keywords: collaborative learning; critical thinking; Web 2.0; open source software; OSS; Moodle; communities of practice; online communities; web based communities; Greece; e-learning; online learning; virtual communities; social learning; intranet; Greek teachers; collaboration; critical reflection.

-Int.
-J. of Continuing Engineering Education and Life-Long Learning, 2008 Vol.18, No.1, pp.26 - 39
+International Journal of Continuing Engineering Education and Life-Long Learning, 2008 Vol.18 No.1, pp.26 - 39

 Available online: 05 Dec 2007Full-text access for editors Access for subscribers Purchase this article Comment on this article